-A Note of Some Weight (12/3/2012): This fic needs trigger warnings for a few reasons.
-Violence, mainly.
-Abuse (happens, when your male lead is a psychopath).
-But most importantly, since writing this ages ago, I've realized that it portrays a deeply unhealthy relationship.
+Please read this Note of Weight (first written 12/3/2012, updated since): Since writing TIED FOR LAST, I've realized that it not only portrays an abusive relationship; it glorifies it.
 Glorification of abuse is never an author's intention (or if so, they're a shitty author), but it's happened inadvertently here, and for that I sincerely apologize.

-AS SUCH: If you do choose to read on, keep many a grain of salt in mind, and remember that a fictional character's mindset, especially a damaged one, should never be applied to real-life concepts or relationships.
-If you are unsure if your relationship is emotionally abusive, you can find a list of signs here: prelationshipinfo dot com /relationships/ 12-warning-signs-of-an-unhealthy-relationship/.
+AS SUCH: If you do choose to read on, keep many a grain of salt handy.
+These fictional characters' mindsets should not be applied to real-life concepts or relationships.
+Dependency is unhealthy.
+Abuse is not romance; it is something that ruins lives and takes lives.
+If you are unsure if your relationship is abusive, you can find a list of signs here: prelationshipinfo dot com /relationships/ 12-warning-signs-of-an-unhealthy-relationship/.
 Also, there are numbers you can call (the national domestic abuse hotline is 1-800-799-7233) and there are always, always people you can turn to.

 This was not how it was supposed to happen.